Blue Cheese vs Roquefort Cheese

 Milk Type and Treatment

-Blue Cheese is made with cow, goat, or sheep milk.
-Roquefort Cheese is made with sheep milk that is typically raw.
+Blue Cheese is made with cow, goat, or sheep milk that is typically raw or pasteurized.
+Roquefort Cheese is made with sheep milk that is typically unpasteurized.

 Composition and Texture